Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Experimental Evaluation

 Regarding the graph predictions, the quantitative results of the evaluated models are presented in Table~\ref{tab:GNN_dynamic_force_comparison}.
 It can be noticed that all the models perform comparably, reflecting our design choices of using displacements as actions in combination with textiles with \emph{isotropic} elastic properties.
-In this scenario, the node's displacement depends solely on the action applied by the robot, which is an information available to all the models.
-The same consideration does not hold if

-we consider textiles with anisotropic elastic properties, which represent an interesting future direction to explore.
+In this scenario, the displacement of the nodes depends solely on the action applied by the robot, which is an information available to all the models.
+The same consideration does not hold if we consider textiles with anisotropic elastic properties, which represent an interesting future direction to explore.